 I’m feeling an overwhelming desire to buy myself one of those t-shirts that says “Life Is Good.”

-If you have suggestions for places that we shouldn’t miss in our Pacific Northwest Coastal Extravaganza, please share with us in the comment section below.
+If you have suggestions for places that we shouldn’t miss in our Pacific Northwest Coastal Extravaganza, please share your ideas with us in the comment section below.
 We’d love to hear from you!